birddevelper/imdbProject/Readme.md

 **Imdb database Service** is a sample application that performs operations via Restful Webservices.

-It exposes 5 endpoint as following list as follows :
+It exposes 5 endpoints as following list as follows :

 imdb Service :